 Children now in grades 3 through 5 may apply for Tanglewood 4-H Camp in Lincolnville, Maine.
 Tanglewood provides traditional camp activities and environmental education on woods and wildlife.
 Campers select a six-day session from late June to mid-August.
 For information call 729-3343 or 442-8195.
-To apply see 2013 TANGLEWOOD Scholarship Application [pdf].
+To apply see 2015-01-12-TANGLEWOOD FORM.

 Students who will be 10-14 by August may apply to Bryant Pond 4H Camp (formerly Maine Conservation School) in Bryant Pond, Maine.
 Sessions include Natural Explorer, which focuses on outdoor recreation and forest ecology, Conservation Camp for students interested in outdoor recreation skills and outdoor ethics, and Primitive Skills, which focuses on advanced wilderness skills.
 For information call 729-9650.
-To apply see 2013 BRYANT FORM Scholarship Application [pdf].
+To apply see 2015-01-12-BRYANT FORM.

 The 2013 recipient of Merrymeeting Audubon’s Hog Island Scholarship is Emmie Cox, a junior at Mount Ararat HS in Topsham.
 Emmie has had an interest in birds since her early childhood and is particularly interested in their behavior and interaction with other animal species.
 Her advisor wrote a glowing recommendation for her, stating that she is “motivated by the sciences and has an inate drive to learn more…actually all of it.”
 She has been an active member and is ,now, a leader of Mt.
 A’s Envirothon Team, which participates in environmental field competitions.
 The knowledge of ornithology which she will gain at the Coastal Maine Bird Studies for Teens at Hog Island will be a great asset for the wildlife component of the competitions.
 The members of the scholarship committee were extremely impressed by both her essay and her advisor’srecommendation.